 Music is everything but single faceted.
 You have a composer, singer, player, and endless genres of music to identify by.
 The best acoustic guitars under $1000 must keep up with the demands that a guitarist needs to be versatile to adapt to a playing style or sound they feel like expressing at any given moment in time.
 This is when you need to combine both an artist and a mosaic masterpiece into one to reflect the many sides of the player.

 Seagull does exactly that with a solid pressure-tested cedar top and solid mahogany back and sides.
 It’s an all-wood guitar that produces a warm, sweet, and bright sound.
 It’s made in North America, and the Artist Mosaic has a strong reputation among true artists.

 If you feel like your groove is lacking passion, genuineness, and artistry, you may be playing the wrong guitar.
 Show your true self as an artist with a guitar that is one in and of itself.

 What to Expect From A Guitar In The Under 1000 Dollar Price Range

 The quality keeps getting better, and the competition to outdo another manufacturer gets tighter.
 We’re looking at slim pickings and the pettiest of features to compare among each other.

-These guitars must be top notch in performance, construction, and materials.
+The best acoustic guitars under $1000 must be top notch in performance, construction, and materials.
 Not only must it sound good, but it must look good too.
 A guitar that doesn’t appeal to the buyer will stay on the shelf, and that’s no good to anyone.
 Be on the lookout for…

 - Tone woods: Exotic tonewoods are coming into play.
 All-mahogany, cedar tops, and maple start sneaking their way into this budget.
 Solid tops are the norm, but solid bodies are an extra bonus that offer excellent value.